Translate

 To jive is to tell a group of people about a wealthy relative that you really don't have just because you want to impress them."

-Here's another online definition of the word "jive" with the definition that I think is the best fit highlighted in italics:
+Here's another online definition of the word "jive".
+I've highlighted in italics the definitions that I think best fit the contexts of examples that are given in this pancocojams post.

 From